• Skip to primary navigation

 Children with cerebral palsy generally need more medical care and therapy than the average child.
 Depending on how severe the disorder is, these expenses can be more than the average family can afford.

-In the meantime, it’s vital to get your child quality medical care.
+In the meantime, getting your child quality medical care is vital.
 Be sure to keep track of all expenses, including travel and lodging.

-If you have a valid medical negligence case, an experienced Jacksonville CP lawyer can assist you in getting funds used for your child’s treatment reimbursed by the responsible party.
+If you have a valid medical malpractice case, an experienced Jacksonville CP lawyer can assist you in getting funds used for your child’s treatment reimbursed by the responsible party.
+You have a right to file a cerebral palsy lawsuit for your child.

 Cerebral Palsy Medical Help in Jacksonville